-Managers calculated and reviewed the number and grade of midwives and maternity support workers needed for each shift in accordance with national guidance.
+Managers calculated and reviewed the number and grade of midwives and healthcare assistants needed for each shift in accordance with national guidance.
 The service completed a maternity safe staffing review in line with national guidance in April 2021.
-The review recommended 189.29 wholetime equivalent (WTE) midwifery staff band 3 to 8 compared to a funded staff of 189.88 WTE, an over establishment of 0.67 WTE staff.
+The review recommended 385.69 wholetime equivalent (WTE) midwifery staff band 3 to 8 compared to a funded staff of 344.98 WTE, a shortfall of 40.71 WTE staff.
+This shortfall rose when proposals for continuity of carer teams were included.
+However, the service did not operate any continuity of carer teams at the time of our inspection.

 We reviewed the biannual nursing and midwifery staffing report submitted to the hospital board in July 2022.
-This showed there was an over establishment of staff at Wythenshawe Hospital of 25.02 WTE against the April 2021 review.
-However, since the review the service had taken intrapartum services from another trust, which led to an increase of approximately 563 births each year.
+This showed there was a still a shortfall of 24.06 WTE maternity support workers at Saint Mary's Hospital in May 2022 but midwives were over-established by 0.8 WTE compared to the July 2021 staffing review.
+However, since the July 2021 review the trust had taken intrapartum services from another trust.
+This had led to increased demand on maternity services across the trust.
 Leaders told us they had completed data collection for an updated safe staffing review at the time of the inspection and were awaiting the finalised report, but it indicated that there was a shortfall for midwifery staffing.

-There was a supernumerary labour ward shift co-ordinator on duty around the clock who had oversight the delivery suite.
+There were 2 supernumerary labour ward shift co-ordinators on duty around the clock who led oversight of either the labour ward or elective pathways of labour and high dependency care beds.
+They worked together to maintain oversight of the central delivery suite activity.
 There was also a bleep holder role who had oversight of staffing, acuity and capacity across the whole maternity service at the hospital and was responsible for safe redeployment of staff when required.

 The service reported maternity 'red flag' staffing incidents in line with National Institute for Health and Care Excellence (NICE) guideline 4 'Safe midwifery staffing for maternity settings'.
 A midwifery 'red flag' event is a warning sign that something may be wrong with midwifery staffing.
 The service reported 264 'red flag' events between December 2021 and May 2022 across all 3 maternity service locations.
-There were 7 red flag events were reported when the trust was unable to provide one to one care in labour, 5 of these were appropriately escalated and acted upon and 2 were due to a delay in transfer from triage to delivery suite.
+There were 7 red flag events were reported when the trust was unable to provide one to one care in labour, 5 of these were appropriately escalated and acted upon and 2 were due to a delay in transfer from triage to labour ward.
 These 2 cases were reviewed and found there was no adverse outcome.
-However, the service did not provide information on how many of these cases related to Wythenshawe Hospital.
+However, the service did not provide information on how many of these cases related to Saint Mary's Hospital.

 The service provided sickness absence information for staff across all 3 maternity locations between December 2022 and February 2023.
 This showed sickness absence had fallen since January 2023 to 9.2% for registered midwifery staff.
-However, it was not possible to ascertain the level of sickness absence for Wythenshawe Hospital.
+However, the service did not provide the level of sickness absence for Saint Mary's Hospital only.

-The biannual staffing report did not identify turnover rates nor bank and agency use of midwifery staff.
-The report stated uptake of bank midwifery shifts was between 25 and 30%.
+The biannual staffing report stated uptake of bank midwifery shifts was low at between 25 and 30 %.
 This meant that ward managers may not always have the resources to adjust staffing levels daily according to the needs of women and birthing people.
-The bank was staffed by midwives from the trust who were therefore familiar with the service.
+The bank was staffed by midwives from the trust who were familiar with the service.